FlyingMandarine/cryptogecko/README.md

 npm start
 ```

-2. Then either use your mobile phone (Expo Go on Android, a QR reader on iOS), an Android/iOS simulator on your computer or the web app provided by Expo in your browser to start the app.
+2. Then, to start the app, use your mobile phone (Expo Go on Android, the Camera app on iOS), an Android/iOS simulator on your computer, or the web app provided by Expo in your browser.
 Be aware that Expo's browser simulator has a few known issues.
 I've tested CryptoGecko on Expo Go for Android without any issues.

-And that should do it!

 ## What Worked, and What Didn't